Probing Deep into Temporal Profile Makes the Infrared Small Target Detector Much Better: Conclusion

 \begin{IEEEbiography}[{ }]{Wei An} received the Ph.D. degree from the National University of Defense Technology (NUDT), Changsha, China, in 1999.
 She was a Senior Visiting Scholar with the University of Southampton, Southampton, U.K., in 2016.
 She is currently a Professor with the College of Electronic Science and Technology, NUDT.
 She has authored or co-authored over 100 journal and conference publications.
 Her current research interests include signal processing and image processing. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Xinyi Ying} received the M.E. degree in information and communication engineering from National University of Defense Technology (NUDT), Changsha, China, in 2021.
-She is currently pursuing the Ph.D. degree with the College of Electronic Science and Technology, NUDT.
-Her research interests focus on detection and tracking of infrared small targets. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Yingqian Wang} received his B.E. degree in electrical engineering from Shandong University, Jinan, China, in 2016, the Master and the Ph.D. degrees in information and communication engineering from National University of Defense Technology (NUDT), Changsha, China, in 2018 and 2023, respectively.
-Dr. Wang is currently an assistant professor with the College of Electronic Science and Technology, NUDT.
-His research interests focus on light field image processing, image super-resolution and infrared small target detection. \end{IEEEbiography}
+Dr. Wang is currently an Associate Professor with the College of Electronic Science and Technology, NUDT.
+His research interests focus on computational photography and low-level vision, particularly on light field image processing and image super-resolution.
+For more information, please visit \href{https://yingqianwang.github.io/}{https://yingqianwang.github.io/}. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Xinyi Ying} received the Ph.D. degree in information and communication engineering from the National University of Defense Technology (NUDT), Changsha, China, in 2024.
+She is currently a Lecturer with the College of Electronic Science and Technology, NUDT.
+Her research interests focus on space-based optical surveillance, and detection and tracking of infrared small targets. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Yimian Dai} (Member, IEEE) received the B.E. degree in information engineering and the Ph.D. degree in signal and information processing from Nanjing University of Aeronautics and Astronautics, Nanjing, China, in 2013 and 2020, respectively.
 From 2021 to 2024, he was a Postdoctoral Researcher with the School of Computer Science and Engineering, Nanjing University of Science and Technology, Nanjing, China.
 He is currently an Associate Professor with the College of Computer Science, Nankai University, Tianjin, China.
 His research interests include computer vision, deep learning, and their applications in remote sensing.
 For more information, please visit the link (\href{https://yimian.grokcv.ai/}{https://yimian.grokcv.ai/}). \end{IEEEbiography}